jsBoot/spitfire.js/README.md

 If you don't care at all about the loader API, just embed "shimer-min.js" to get the Spitfire module/namespace with no loader (it's then your responsibility to load the uris).

+On the other hand, if you just want a loader and NOT the shiming API, use loader-something.js.

-If you are looking for a as-slick-as-possible minimal bootstrap loader, take a look at gulliver (see documentation).
+If you are looking for a as-slick-as-possible minimal bootstrap loader, take a look at gulliver.

 ```
 gulliver(function(){